deepanshs/mrsimulator/docs/examples.rst

 Examples
 ========

-Setup a :ref:`simulator` instance and load the isotopmers.
+Setup a :ref:`simulator_api` instance and load the isotopmers.

 .. doctest::
     :skipif: None is None